mcchae/pot-sdk-doc/Preparing_Private_Repository_Windows10.md

 ![03-pypiserver-admin](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/08-pypicloud/03-pypiserver-admin.png)

 At `Admin` top menu you can manage Users and Groups.
-Once logined with `admin` user you can easily upload or delete module.
+Once logined with `admin` user you can easily upload or delete modules.

-> Refer this [manual](https://pypicloud.readthedocs.io/en/latest/index.html) for more detailed use.
+> Refer to this link [manual](https://pypicloud.readthedocs.io/en/latest/index.html) for more detailed use.

-## Supervisor Setting to use private repository
+## Setting your Supervisor account to activate the private repository with your STU and PAM

-You can register your private repository at [supervisor's private plugin menu](https://rpa.argos-labs.com/#/plugin/private-plugin).
+You can register your private repository at [Supervisor's private plugin menu](https://rpa.argos-labs.com/#/plugin/private-plugin).

 ![04-supervisor-add-private-plugin](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/08-pypicloud/04-supervisor-add-private-plugin.png)